Diffusive regimes in a two-dimensional chiral fluid: Results

-In any case, results from Figures\ref{fig:displacements} and~\ref{fig:distributions} combined are actually revealing that square displacements for chiral fluids do not show in general (with the notable exception of the complex chiral phase $\mathbb{C}_\pm$) the typically exponential behavior of both normal and anomalous diffusion \cite{MJCB14}.
+Results from Figures~\ref{fig:displacements}~(a) and~\ref{fig:distributions} are actually revealing that mean square displacements for chiral fluids do not show in general (except, and only approximately, for the cases with $\overline\omega\simeq 0$) the typically exponential behavior of both normal and anomalous diffusion \cite{MJCB14}.
+Additionally, it is also apparent that the slope of the corresponding curve $\langle\Delta r(t)^2\rangle$ vs. $t$ in log scale is time varying, as we said.
+This is in fact in close analogy with the behavior of jammed granular systems \cite{AD06,LGRAYV21} (indicates a varying exponential diffusion coefficient, as it happens in granular jamming \cite{AD06}).